JanssenProject/jans/docs/admin/planning/vm-cluster.md

   - cluster
 ---

+!!!
+Note
+    For high availability, we [recommend]() the using Cloud Native(CN) deployment instead of VM cluster deployments.

 What if you need four or five nines availability, but cloud native is not an option?
 You could cluster Janssen using VM's, but you'll have to do some legwork, because we don't publish tools for this task.
 This planning